Understanding Child Custody

 Contact a Child Custody Attorney

-If you are having child custody issues or any other family law problems, contact an experienced child custody attorney, like a family lawyer in Collin County, TX.
+If you are having child custody issues or any other family law problems, contact an experienced child custody attorney, like a family lawyer.
 Whether you are facing a first-time custody battle or have a modification or other issues that need to be addressed.